Skip to main content

 Step 4: Deploy to Azure

-Then deploy using the Azure Functions Core Tools:
+Deploy using the Azure Functions Core Tools:

-func azure functionapp publish my-integration-func \
+func azure functionapp publish <function_app_name> \

 --script-root target/azure_functions